using Process work to understand relationship disturbance

-Peter Lloyd is in his 6th year of studying Process Oriented Psychology in the UK and has had a private practice in Hong Kong.
-He is also an interfaith minister, Findhorn Fellow and former editor of Positive News Hong Kong.
+Peter Lloyd is a divorced therapist in a relationship hoping to not repeat some of his past mistakes.
+He’s also an interfaith minister who has celebrated over 30 weddings.
+He is in his 6th year of studying Process Oriented Psychology in the UK and has a private practice in Hong Kong.
+He is also an interfaith minister, Findhorn Fellow and former editor of Positive News Hong Kong and Holistic Hong Kong.

 Process Work takes the basic premise that all disturbances have meaning, and is founded on principles from Jung, Taoism, Shamanism and Quantum Physics.
 It’s especially well known for its work on conflict resolution, deep democracy, myths and dreams, rank and its effect on others amongst many other aspects.

 Date: , 21 January 2016, 7.30 – 9pm